Table of contents

 • warmweiß (< 3300K) – steht für Wärme und Gemütlichkeit

-• neutral white (3300K - 5000K) - is a mixture of warm and cool colour components
+• neutral white (3300K - 5000K) - is a mixture of warm and cold color components

 Interior design

 Our office experts will be happy to help you set up your office.
-Arrange your personal consultation appointment now.
+Arrange your personal consultation now.